eclipse-sumo/sumo/docs/web/docs/Simulation/SaveAndLoad.md

 # Know Issues

-- The internal state of the lanChangeModel is not saved
+- The internal state of the laneChangeModel is not saved
 - the internal state of the carFollowModel is not saved (not all models have this).
 - Persons are not saved